PHX2600/The-Archive/forum/General Discussion/1274 - Video Web Conferencing.md

 Ok, so after much deliberation I have ruled out most services.

-Here was the goal, Video conferencing with &quot;As good as&quot; or &quot;Better than&quot; Skype quality.
+Here was the goal, Video conferencing with "As good as" or "Better than" Skype quality.

 Challenge, Must go from 1 to 25 offices for company wide broadcast.
-They want, and I quote, a &quot;Talking Head&quot;.
+They want, and I quote, a "Talking Head".
 Pretty much in High def.
 They say bring me a solution.

 SO I researchm Skype, 1 to 6, oovoo, 1 to 12.
 So Webex and Adobe and the other big 4, crappy vid quality and no fullscreen.
 Megameeting,  Major latency after a few minutes, Ustream, Ads.